kssrr/simple-heic-converter/README.md

 ## Usage

-You can either start the graphical app from `src/run.py`, or use the simple conversion script from `heic_convert.py` as command line tool. **Example:**
+I recommend you use the simple conversion script from `heic_convert.py` as command line tool. **Example:**

 ```
-python3 heic_convert.py -d /home/user/Images/my_folder
+python3 heic_convert.py /path/to/folder
 ```

-will convert all .heic-files inside my\_folder.
+will convert all .heic-files inside the provided directory.
 You can also install it as a local command:

 ```
 sudo cp heic_convert.py /usr/local/bin/heic-convert